minaR0404/IMC2024-48th-Solution/README.md

 <br>

-## Description
+## 1.2.
+Descriptor
-The description is a 128-dimensional array based on detected keypoints.
+The descriptor is a 128-dimensional array based on detected keypoints.

 ```python
 hardnet8 = KF.HardNet8(False).eval()